Deirdre Curtin

-Deirdre M. Curtin (born 17 January 1960) is a legal scholar who works in the area of law and governance of the European Union.
-Since 2015 she is Professor of European Law at the European University Institute of Florence.
+Deirdre Maire Curtin (born 17 January 1960) is a legal scholar who works in the area of law and governance of the European Union.
+She is Professor of European Law at the European University Institute in Florence and director of its Centre for Judicial Cooperation.

 Career

 Born in Dublin, Ireland, Curtin studied law at University College Dublin, completing her degree in 1980.
 After finishing her studies, Curtin joined Trinity College, Dublin as a Master's student.

 In 1985, Curtin joined the Court of Justice of the European Communities as a legal secretary (référendaire) to Judge T. F. O'Higgins, a position she held until 1991.
 After her term at the Court, she joined Utrecht University as full professor of Law of International Organizations, moving in 2003 to the chair of International and European Governance at the Utrecht School of Governance, which she held (part-time) until 2013.

 After some years at the Utrecht School of Governance, Curtin joined the University of Amsterdam in 2008 as a Professor of European Law, where she was the founding director of the Amsterdam Centre for European Law and Governance (ACELG).
 She left that professorship in 2015, to join the European University Institute as Professor of European Union Law, but retained her affiliation with the University of Amsterdam until 2016.